The Hut-Sut Song: In popular culture

 The popularity of the song is lampooned in a 1940s film short.
-In the film, The King's Men (who also performed on Fibber McGee and Molly) play young men living in a boarding house who are endlessly singing the song while getting dressed, eating dinner, playing cards, etc., until an exasperated fellow boarder finally has them removed to an insane asylum.
+In the film, The King's Men (who also performed on Fibber McGee and Molly) play young men living in a boarding house who are endlessly singing the song while getting dressed, eating dinner, playing cards, etc., until an exasperated fellow boarder (William Irving) finally has them removed to an insane asylum.

+In 1942, Horton the Elephant (voiced by Kent Rogers) sang the song in an animated adaptation of the Dr. Seuss book Horton Hatches the Egg, though he struggled to remember the correct lyrics.
+He later sang a reprise with the baby Elephant-Bird (voiced by Sara Berner).

 Virginia O'Brien sings just a few words of the song as a cigarette girl exiting a scene in the 1942 musical film Panama Hattie.
-In the 1951 film Ace in the Hole the song is referred to as what soldiers preparing to land on Normandy sang together to calm their nerves on D-Day.
+In the 1951 film Ace in the Hole the song is referred to as what soldiers on a landing craft sang together to calm their nerves during an amphibious operation in Italy.
 The song is also featured in the films From Here to Eternity and A Christmas Story.

-In the 1942 Warner Bros.
-Merrie Melodies animated short Horton Hatches the Egg based on the book by Dr. Suess, the lyrics are further garbled as "Hut sut ra, sat on a willowa, so on, so on, so forth".

 A snippet of the song was also sung by Rowlf the Dog in a "Veterinarians' Hospital" sketch on The Muppet Show.
 In the UK, an episode of a 1970s sitcom Happy Ever After (a show that evolved into the later sitcom Terry and June), starring Terry Scott and June Whitfield, was built around the song.
 In the episode "The Hut-Sut-Song" (series 5, episode 2, first aired in September 1978) Terry remembers the Melba Trio version of the song from his youth.
 He discovers that his 78rpm copy is badly scratched, and finding a replacement becomes a comic quest throughout the episode.

-In the 1978 historical novel War and Remembrance, by Herman Wouk, the song is performed in a Hawaiian hotel ballroom on the eve of the Battle of Midway.
-The protagonist, Captain Victor Henry, perceives it as being “total gibberish”.

-A 1994 episode of Rocko's Modern Life entitled "Hut Sut Raw" has Rocko, Heffer and Filburt singing a somewhat mangled version of the song.

-On an episode of McHale's Navy a bit of the song was sung by Ensign Chuck Parker (Tim Conway) into a two way radio as a code.

-The song is sung over the end credits of the 2017 documentary Scotty and the Secret History of Hollywood.

-In the novel Vengeance of the Dancing Gods (Jack L. Chalker, 1985), the words “Hutsut Ralston on the rillorah“ are used as a pass phrase between the exiled former wizard Boquilas and dark wizard adept Dacaro.